 Reading in Key Stage One

-By the end of year 1, the government require children to complete a phonics test.
+By the end of Year 1, the Government require children to complete a phonics test.
 At Park Primary School, we take every measure to ensure that children are not worried about this test.
-The children are used to phonics in their lessons and we incorporate the test into normal lesson time.
-Most children are not even aware they have actually completed a test.

 Reading in Key Stage Two

 Within Key Stage 2, the emphasis shifts to reading for pleasure and also reading to learn.
 At this point, texts become longer and less familiar, reading becomes more fluent and the pace of reading is quickened.
-However, if children are not reading fluently, they will still be working on the ‘Letters and Sounds’ phonics programme and be reading colour banded books.
+However, if children are not reading fluently, they will continue with phonics intervention and additional support with their reading.

 What if my child finds it difficult to read?